UniMath/agda-unimath/src/metric-spaces/extensional-premetric-spaces-WIP.lagda.md

         ( E)
         ( x)
         ( y))
-      ( is-prop-sim-Premetric-Space-WIP A x y)
+      ( is-prop-sim-Premetric-Space-WIP' A x y)
 ```

 ## See also